 B2B payment options must take into account a number of factors.
 For example, for their own convenience, buyers may want to pay for multiple invoices at one time.
 In the healthcare industry, HIPPA compliance concerns must be considered.
 In all industries, prices and payment terms may be negotiated on a per customer or per contract basis.
 So, payment options must be flexible.
 Here’s a look at the most common traditional payment options.

 Paper check.
 According to a survey of financial professionals, 51% of B2B payments are still made by check.
 The buyer issues a purchase order and the seller issues an invoice.
 This takes time.
 The average lifecycle of a B2B payment in the US is 34 days.
 But even this old fashioned process is prone to error.
 According to Comdata, the error rate for B2B payments is 18%.
 And there is a cost associated with these paper checks; anywhere from $4 to $20 per check.
-Even if you sell online, an eCommerce platform with a flexible workflow engine will allow you to continue with traditional billing and allow your customers to pay by paper check.
+Even if you sell online, a B2B eCommerce platform with a flexible workflow engine will allow you to continue with traditional billing and allow your customers to pay by paper check.

 ACH.
 Kissing cousin to the paper check is the ACH transaction.
 It’s like a check, but in digital form, and it has its advantages.
 In 2018, 34% of B2B payments were made through the automated clearing house (ACH) and 83% of businesses used this method for some of their payments.
 Buyers like ACH because it is convenient.
 Sellers like ACH because they gain faster access to funds (often in just a day) than with paper checks and the bank processing is cheaper than with a paper check.
 Transactions can be initiated by the buyer or seller.